 Translating Computational Models into a More Predictable Patient Outcome for Structural Heart Interventions

-by Prof. Dr. Ir.
+Prof. Dr. Ir.
 Matthieu De Beule

 Materialise medical device software may not be available in all markets because product availability is subject to the regulatory or medical practices in individual markets.
 In countries where no regulatory registration is obtained of Mimics or 3-matic Medical, a research version is available.
 Please contact your Materialise representative if you have questions about the availability of Materialise medical device software in your area.